 A long-term relationship is successful when both parties put in the hard work and are realistic.

-This kind of realistic and hardworking approach is what really helps to make a long-term relationship successful.
+This realistic and hardworking approach makes a long-term relationship successful.

 A long-term relationship also has to be balanced.